halfbeep/volatility_estimator/README.md

 ## Volatility Estimator

 Uses on-chain & off-chain prices on a continuous basis (24/7) from kraken, dune, bitFinex and polygon.
-Highest of average or volume weighted prices used with linear interpolation and projection of *N*returns
+Highest of average or volume weighted prices used with linear interpolation and projection of *N* returns

 ## $\sigma$ = $\sqrt{\frac{1}{N-1} \sum_{i=1}^N (x_i - \overline{x})^2}$

-When using this estimator, remember that 30 days of prices gives you 29 'returns' which are used for the volatility.
+When using this estimator, 30 days, hours or minutes of prices gives you 29 'returns' used for the volatility.
 If you want 30 days 'return' specify NO_OF_PERIODS=30 in your .env file

     git clone [this repo]
     cd volatility_estimator/